jsanchez9182/portfolio-projects/README.md

-# Project portfolio by Joe Sanchez
+# Project Portfolio by Joe Sanchez
 ___
 Each folder contains a separate project and includes any associated files.
 The project topics range from data/statistical analyses to machine learning and web applications.